 One of the complexities of navigating teacher job interviews is the diversity of interviewing styles you’ll encounter for various positions.
-Tailoring your strategy for different types of teacher job interviews will help you to stand out and surpass the other academic candidates.
+Tailoring your strategy for different types of teacher job interviews will help you stand out and surpass the other academic candidates.

 Interview preparation requires careful planning and thorough homework; nothing should be left to chance.
-Focusing your plan will increase your effectiveness during your interview.
+Focusing on your plan will increase your effectiveness during your interview.

 Making any headway during job interviews boils down to how well you can adhere to the rules that govern the process.
-There are a million and one books that have been written on how to go through job interviews and indeed the crux of all of them is the same: they all emphasize that you need a strategy – a planned and deliberate means to go through the session.
+There are a million and one books that have been written on how to go through job interviews, and indeed the crux of all of them is the same: they all emphasize that you need a strategy – a planned and deliberate means to go through the session.